04 Java Fundamentals | Operators in Java | By Dummy for Dummies

 EXTRA: COMMENTS

-Stupid computer throw error when we write something that it do not recognize.
+Stupid computer throws an error when we write something that it does not recognize.
 So to write important notes in code we use comments.
 It tells the computer to IGNORE the stuff coming ahead.
-Comments are single-line and multi-line
+Comments are single-line and multi-line.

 // Monkey likes Bananas